montrehack/montrehack.github.com/resources.md

 ### Learning Platform

-These types of plaforms offer some free training in cybersecurity.
+These types of platforms offer some free training in cybersecurity.
 They are hands-on excercises targeting specific vulnerabilities.

 * [Burp Academy](https://portswigger.net/web-security)
 * [Hack The Box Academy](https://academy.hackthebox.com/)